How Tinubu’s Oil Reform Could Put Billions Back into Nigeria’s Budget

-President Bola Tinubu has signed a landmark Executive Order (EO) that strips the Nigerian National Petroleum Company Limited (NNPCL) of its power to retain large portions of oil and gas revenues.
+President Bola Tinubu signed a landmark Executive Order (EO) today.
+This order strips the Nigerian National Petroleum Company Limited (NNPCL) of its power to retain large oil and gas revenues.

-The directive, signed on February 13, 2026, was issued to curb wasteful deductions introduced under the Petroleum Industry Act (PIA).
-It also ensures that oil and gas revenues are remitted directly into the federation account for the benefit of Nigerians.
-This is according to a presidential statement.
-As Tinubu ends NNPC oil revenue deductions, increased transparency is expected.
+The President issued this directive on February 23, 2026, to curb wasteful deductions permitted under the Petroleum Industry Act (PIA).
+The new rules ensure that NNPCL remits oil and gas revenues directly into the federation account for the benefit of all Nigerians.
+A presidential statement confirmed that these reforms will guarantee increased transparency across the industry.

 What the Executive Order Changes